mathisxy/edgygraph/README.md

 Edgy Graph is a framework for building and executing graph-based pipelines.
 It supports:

+- **Pydantic Typing** Full type safety with Pydantic and Generics
+- **Inheritance and Variance**: Expandable state and node classes with inheritance
 - **Asynchronous Execution**: Full `async/await` support for nodes
 - **Parallel Task Processing**: Multiple nodes can execute simultaneously
 - **State Management**: Best of both worlds; state management with conflict detection and shared object with lock
-- **Generic Typing**: Fully typed with Python Generics
-- **Inheritance and Variance**: Expand state and node classes with multi-inheritance
-- **Flexible Routing**: Dynamic path decisions based on functions
+- **Flexible Routing**: Simple or complex; dynamic path decisions based on functions or simple node to node edges
-- **Streaming**: Standardized interface for streaming from node to node
+- **Streaming**: Standardized interface for streaming to next nodes

 ## Installation